Dynamics of stochastic integrate-and-fire networks: Impact of spike reset and fluctuations on single-neuron activity

-For a peri-threshold stimulus, $E = \epsilon$ in Eq.~\ref{eq:lif_fI_mft}, $\bar{f} = (\epsilon -1)/2 + \mathcal{O}(\epsilon^2)$ and the two mean field theories match for infinitesimal firing rates.
-At finite rates, however, the linear-reset mean field theory provides a poor prediction for the stochastic LIF neuron (Fig. \ref{fig:intro}b, blue line vs dots).
+For a peri-threshold stimulus, $E = 1+\epsilon$ in Eqs.~\ref{eq:lif_fI_mft} and~\ref{eq:linear_reset_fI_mft}, $\bar{f} = \epsilon/2 + \mathcal{O}(\epsilon^2) \approx \bar{f}_L$ and the mean field theories of the stochastic LIF and linear-reset models match for infinitesimal firing rates.
+At finite rates, however, the linear-reset model provides a poor prediction for the stochastic LIF neuron (Fig. \ref{fig:intro}b, blue vs black).

+Instead of matching the intensity functions of the two models, we could match their mean-field membrane voltage by giving the linear-reset model the intensity function $f_M(v) = v f(v)$. ($f(v)$ is the intensity function of the stochastic LIF neuron.)
+The mean-field rate of this matched linear-reset model is

+For the matched linear-reset model, the mean field firing rate underpredicts the true activity level (Fig.~\ref{fig:intro}b, orange line vs dots), so fluctuations promote activity.
+Why do fluctuations suppress activity in the stochastic LIF model but promote activity in the matched linear-reset model?

+In $\partial_t \langle \bm{v} \rangle$, we need to account for (1) the nonlinearity in the intensity function and (2) the nonlinear spike reset.
+To that end, we expand the membrane voltage and spike trains around their means to derive an expansion for the action that self-consistently accounts for the impact of fluctuations (the loop expansion of the effective action; Appendix~\ref{app:effective_action}).
+This allows us to derive diagrammatic corrections to the mean field theory.
+Loop diagrams measure the influence of higher-order activity statistics on lower-order statistics.
+There are loop corrections to the mean field theory when the model has a nonlinearity.

+The stochastic LIF has two nonlinearities: the intensity function and the nonlinear spike reset.
+These give rise to fluctuation corrections in the mean voltage and rate:

+Without the one-loop diagrams, these reduce to the mean field theory of Eq.~\ref{eq:lif_mft} with $\bm{J}=0$.
+The one-loop diagrams measure the impact of two-point fluctuations on the mean through the two nonlinearities of the intensity function and spike reset.